Elizabeth Marney Conner

-Elizabeth Marney Conner (Marney; pen name Paul Veronique; February 26, 1856 – May 1941) was a 19th-century American dramatic reader and educator, and the founder of the Buffalo School of Elocution.
+Elizabeth Marney Conner (Marney; pen name Paul Veronique; February 26, 1856 – May 1941) was a 19th-century American dramatic reader and educator.
 She published recitations in prose and verse, and was also the author of an operetta.
+In 1884, Conner founded the Buffalo School of Elocution.

 Early life

 Elizabeth Marney was born in Rouses Point, New York, February 26, 1856.

 Career

 At the age of 18, she married Marcus A. Conner, of Burlington, Vermont, who died in 1881 in a drowning accident, leaving her with two young sons to care for and educate.
 It was then Conner began to consider her ambitions.
 With decided abilities for music, literature and the drama, circumstances led her to choose some form of dramatic work, and she began the careful study of elocution.
 In January, 1884, the Buffalo School of Elocution and Literature was opened by Conner, and after then, she rapidly succeeded as teacher and artist in her profession, having gained for herself and school an enviable local reputation, and being well known in a far wider territory.
 Her lecture on "Expression" with illustrative readings was in demand from school, pulpit and platform.

 She published recitations in both prose and verse under the pen-name "Paul Veronique," a strong poem, "Death of Samson".
 She also composed a song entitled "Be not so Sure", which was well received, and was also the author of the operetta "Eulalie, a Fairy Operetta in Two Acts, for Children" (libretto by Conner, music by Mary M. Howard).
 Although her success as a teacher and reader was exceptional, it was considered by many that her true place was on the stage.
 She had a strong personality and magnetic presence, intense dramatic fervor, a fine voice and versatile powers of expression.